 Consider these areas and decide if you are going to do them yourself or pay somebody else to do them:

-New entrants to trucking face a shortened deadline for correcting problems in their applications.
+Under a new FMCSA policy, new entrants to trucking will face a shorter deadline for correcting problems in their applications.
 Applicants must submit a corrective action plan within 15 days of the audit or, in some cases, 10 days.
 Have in place a drug and alcohol testing program, as well as one for keeping hours-of-service and vehicle maintenance records.

 A carrier often handles tax filings for its leased owner-operators, but now you are the carrier.
 You are responsible for accounting for income and revenue for federal and state tax purposes, fuel tax, mileage tax and heavy vehicle use tax.